 - The main issue is that a truck doesn’t know you are in the blind spot, even after having seen you in the mirrors.
 This is why you should always contact a truck accident lawyer if you are involved in an accident because the trucking company should either fit cameras or a sophisticated mirror system on their trucks to aid the driver.
 Lawyers can go for the trucking company, meaning there is a higher chance of getting compensation for healthcare bills, etc.

 - Lack of maintenance.
 The tires, brakes, shaft, linkage and so many other things have to be properly maintained on trucks for them to be operated safely.
 Even if a driver tries to avoid an accident, his or her vehicle might not respond adequately.
 This is the job of the trucking company, the driver, and the regulators to stay on top of.
+If a trucking company neglects the safety aspects, the legal experts at eslingerlawfirm.com recommend discussing it with a truck accident attorney in advance.
+This can save you from forthcoming accidental incidents and legal troubles.

 Sometimes, the cold harsh reason for someone’s injury in a truck accident is because of respect, or rather the lack of it.
 Respect the 40-ton truck hurtling down the highway or road at 50-60mph.
 It’s never something to play with, always give it a wide berth as you pass it and do whatever you can to let the driver know you are there.
 Flash your lights, honk the horn, or wave to get their attention if they look like they might be turning into you.